-- All Dances will require an event request form and approval from the Assistant Director for Events and Organizations in Lisle or the Dean of Students in Mesa. - Students or their guests must comply with all behavioral guidelines outlined in the Student Handbook. - Music must be in good taste and should not be offensive.
+- \All Dances will require an event request form and approval from the Office of Student Activities in Lisle or the Dean of Students in Mesa. - Students or their guests must comply with all behavioral guidelines outlined in the Student Handbook. - Music must be in good taste and should not be offensive.
 Music deemed inappropriate will not be accepted for use. - As in all University events, the expectation for on-and-off campus dances is that participants will act with the utmost respect to faculty and staff